purpleidea/mgmt/docs/documentation.md

 #### hostname
 Hostname is the fallback value for all 3 fields above, if only `hostname` is specified, it will set all 3 fields to this value.

+### KV

+The KV resource sets a key and value pair in the global world database.
+This is quite useful for setting a flag after a number of resources have run.
+It will ignore database updates to the value that are greater in compare order than the requested key if the `SkipLessThan` parameter is set to true.
+If we receive a refresh, then the stored value will be reset to the requested value even if the stored value is greater.

+#### Key
+The string key used to store the key.

+#### Value
+The string value to set.
+This can also be set via Send/Recv.

+#### SkipLessThan
+If this parameter is set to `true`, then it will ignore updating the value as long as the database versions are greater than the requested value.
+The compare operation used is based on the `SkipCmpStyle` parameter.

+#### SkipCmpStyle
+By default this converts the string values to integers and compares them as you would expect.

 ### Msg